sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 ### 1. Setup project and data in Watson Studio

-To complete this code pattern we'll need to do a few setup steps before creating our model.
+To complete this tutorial we'll need to do a few setup steps before creating our model.
 In Watson Studio we need to: create a project, add our patient data (which our model will be based on), upload our notebook, and provision a Watson Machine Learning service.

 #### 1.1.
 Create a project in Watson Studio